AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Overview.md

 ---
-keyword: [Kafka, Migration]
+keyword: [kafka, migration]
 ---

 # Overview

-This topic describes the advantages, principle, and process of migrating a user-created Kafka cluster to a Message Queue for Apache Kafka instance.
+This topic describes the advantages, principle, and procedure of migrating a user-created Kafka cluster to a Message Queue for Apache Kafka instance.

 ## Advantages